 Omnivore-Keto: Meat Lovers Omelet

 This is an easy breakfast as it can be modified with whatever meat and veggies you have in your fridge.
 My favorite combo right now is nitrate-free bacon and ground sausage, or leftover free-range chicken with some spinach and mushrooms, fried in ghee.

 Who has time during a busy workweek to make a complicated lunch?
 Not me, and I know I’m not the only one.
 I like to pack lunches that I prepped before work.
-When I can quickly reheat something I brought, I avoid that temptation to order out.
+When I can quickly reheat something I brought with me, I avoid that temptation to order out.

 Vegan-Keto: Roasted Veggies with Olive Basil Pesto

-I can roast a whole tray of veggies and prepare a jar of pesto made with fat-loaded olives and pine nuts, and I’m good for the week.
+I can roast a whole tray of veggies and prepare a jar of pesto made with fat-loaded olives and pine nuts, and I’m good for the week - the perfect addition to a vegan keto meal plan..
 You could also add some fermented organic, non-GMO soy like tempeh or natto.